 Caring for dogs is an essential part of your visit, so experience is good but a love of animals is more important.
 Though we can be flexible depending on circumstances, our daily routine (which is shared among everyone) is usually:

 - cleaning the areas and feeding the dogs in the morning;

 - checking on them in the afternoon, making sure they have water;

-- feeding all of them in the evening and putting them inside the depots to sleep.
+- putting them inside the depots to sleep.

 There are also some extra tasks, such as taking dogs to the vets, bathing them, giving treatment to those who need it, basic cleaning in the main house, a bit of gardening or maintenance.
 When dealing with so many dogs it's hard to set specific times for work — apart from the morning work, which is always basically the same, during the day we do the tasks in different times.

 In the main house we have 2 bedrooms for volunteers – each with a double bed – with private bathrooms.
 We have another cottage with two other rooms with private bathrooms.
-Everyone is welcome in our big kitchen and we provide all the food – mostly vegan/vegetarian, but other food can also be available and you are free to cook what you wish.
+Everyone is welcome in our big kitchen and we provide all the food – mostly vegan/vegetarian, but other food can also be available at times and you are free to cook what you wish.

 This part of Turkey is unspoiled and most Turkish families live as they have always done, with goats, sheep, chickens roaming fairly freely and living off the land.
 It is a place of amazing beauty, with beaches, ruins, underwater towns, harbour towns and chic shopping, so covering all bases for exploring and adventures.
 The local cuisine is created using locally produced fresh produce, and the vegetables taste as they should, so you will never go hungry !
 The local markets are both interesting and entertaining, it is certainly worth a visit to all of them.
 Overall it is a beautiful warm and welcoming place.